 6. TITLE & LICENSING

-6.2 Title to the Solutions shall not pass to the Customer until the Supplier has received payment in full (in cash or cleared funds) for:
+6.2 Title to Third Party Solutions shall not pass to the Customer until the Supplier has received payment in full (in cash or cleared funds).

-6.3 Until title to the Solutions has passed to the Customer, the Customer shall:
+6.3 Until title to Third Party Solutions has passed to the Customer, the Customer shall: